zoekoukouve/Unix-Shell/README.md

 Parser:
 The program receives a command from the user with getline().
 Then, it splits the line into commands using strtok() and delimiter to ?
 It then splits each command into tokens, using stringstream, and executes it.
-Substrings between " " (note, not " ") are interpreted as a token and stored without " ".
+Substrings enclosed in double quotes (") are interpreted as single tokens, ignoring the quotes.

 Signals:
 In the host process in the shell, SIG_IGN is applied to the control-C and control-Z signals, while when forking, SIG_DFL is applied to the child process in which the instructions are executed so that the signals can be applied to them.